dennissxz/data-science-handbook/_sources/34-clustering/31-spectral-clustering.md

 \end{array}
 $$

 The first eigenvector is all ones (all data in a single cluster).
 We take the 2nd eigenvector as the real-valued solution.
-As shown below, the solved eigenvector (right picture) has values around $-0.2$ and $0.2$, which can be the labels for two clusters.
+As shown below, the solved eigenvector (right picture) has values around $-0.2$ and $0.2$ (why??), which can be the labels for two clusters.

 :::{figure} spectral-clustering-egvector
 <img src="../imgs/spectral-clustering-egvector.png" width = "80%" alt=""/>